 Tom Ballard has just become the first person to solo the six great north faces of the Alps in one winter season.
-Most have never heard of this hardcore under-the-radar climber, but mountains - this very project even - seem to be in his DNA...
+Mountains - this very project even - seem to be in his DNA...
 Tom talks dealing with doubts, death, his famous mother, the selfishness of soloing, and why the mainstream media doesn't understand climbing.

 Tom's mother, Alison Hargreaves, one of the greatest female climbers of all times, was the first person to solo the six great north faces in a single summer season.
 She climbed the Eiger when six months pregnant with him, and died on K2 when he was six.